 The Inner Workings

-Employees often lack awareness of the inner workings of the company’s access control system, limited to what is visible to them.
-However, this vital component of a company’s physical security involves numerous elements beyond their perception alone.
 Badges or credentials can take various forms, including access cards, key fobs, or mobile credentials linked to phones, each using diverse technologies and security measures.
 Readers, responsible for matching badge technology, are not confined to fixed door readers alone; they can be found on desktop readers activating computers and handheld badge and biometric readers.
-In addition to these, keypads, various door lock hardware, alarm systems, door control panels, access control software, and the intricate networking and wiring that connects them all contribute to the complexity of the access control system.
+In addition, keypads, various door lock hardware, alarm systems, door control panels, access control software, and the intricate networking and wiring that connect them all contribute to the complexity of the access control system.

-While the physical access control system is intricate and comes with a considerable cost, it adds substantial value to the overall physical security of the company.
+While the physical access control system is intricate and expensive, it adds substantial value to the company’s overall physical security.

 When a worker scans their badge to access a door, the backend process unfolds in the following manner: The reader transmits the badge number to a concealed access panel, which then verifies the recorded access permissions.
 If valid, the door opens almost immediately.
 Subsequently, the panel sends the badge number, permissions, and door information to the backend access control system database.
 From an employee’s perspective, the crucial aspect is the swift opening of the door.
 If it takes longer than about one second, employees will feel that there is something wrong with the system.